 After the institution’s focus shifted toward sculpture, Kois announced the Hamilton R. James Sculpture Park Acquisition Fund for the acquisition or commission of seminal major works for deCordova’s Sculpture Park.
 Acclaimed sculptor Antony Gormley’s piece Reflection II became deCordova’s first international acquisition in 2010 and was made possible by the Sculpture Park Acquistion Fund.
 An endowment fund was also established through a generous gift from the Parker Family Foundation.

 DeCordova Sculpture Park and Museum augmented its position as the region's foremost presenter of modern and contemporary sculpture by adopting an ambitious program of expansion and continuous renewal.
-Today, the Sculpture Park encompasses 35 acres of beautiful rolling woodlands and lawns, and is the largest park of its kind in New England.
+Today, the Sculpture Park encompasses 30 acres of beautiful rolling woodlands and lawns, and is the largest park of its kind in New England.
 The Sculpture Park provides a constantly changing landscape of large-scale, outdoor, modern and contemporary sculpture and site-specific installations.
 The Park hosts more than 60 works, the majority of which are on loan to the Museum.
-DeCordova’s Sculpture Terrace serves as the region's first open air gallery for exhibitions by nationally recognized sculptors.